SifatIbna/BlockChain-And-Cryptocurrency-Blog/Readme.md

 - Objects that store the private and public key of an individual
 - The public key is the address of the wallet
 - And the stored private key the wallets are used to help generate the signatures that sign transactional data

+### Mining ⛏
+- Transactions are temporary "unconfirmed".
+What I mean is when people submit transactions to the cryptocurrency blockchain network, it takes a little time for those transactions to be confirmed and added to the blockchain.
+When transactions had been sent to the network but not included in the blockchain yet we call those transactions unconfirmed.
+- Miners will take these group of transactions, include them by solving a **"proof of work"** algorithm.
+    - Difficult to solve, and conputationally expensive
+    - Once solved, the miner can add the block to the chain
+    - Miners are rewarded for adding a block to the chain
+    - The difficulty can adjust to control the rate of new blocks coming in.

+### Bitcoin 👛
+- The First Decentralized cryptocurrecy in 2009
+- Reward for **Proof of Work**
+- A virtual Currency